cpjobling/eglm03-textbook/_build/07/1/intro2ss.md

 Once you have the state-space model, all the analysis techniques seen so far are open to you.

-### In class activity

-In class we will construct the state-space model for the model chosen by you from the CTMS.
+## Example 4

-Construct the state-space model chosen by you from the CTMS.
+Construct the state-space model chosen by the class from the [Control Systems Tutorials in MATLAB and Simulink](http://ctms.engin.umich.edu/CTMS/index.php?aux=Home) collection.

 ## Footnotes